biicode/docs/reference/layouts.rst

 * **bii**: I has a similar structure to workspace bii folder described before in :ref:`workspace_bii`.
 It also contains some extra files:

 	* **.hive.db**: It contains all your hive information
 	* **dependencies.bii**: Optional file.
 Allows you to set extra dependencies for yor project such as licese files.
-You can read about it `here <http://docs.biicode.com/en/latest/advanced-features.html?highlight=cpp_rules#edit-dependencies>`_
+You can read about it :ref:`dependencies_bii`.
 	* **virtual.bii**: Optional file.
 Used to configure `virtual resources <http://docs.biicode.com/en/latest/advanced-features.html?highlight=cpp_rules#virtual-resources>`_
 * **bin**: When you build your project, if there are any generated executables, they will be placed here.
 You can safely delete it's contents
 * **build**: Contains build files such as make scripts and compiled objects.
 You can safely delete it's contents